-SLP is fortunate to have laboratory space in Fisher Hall and access to the anatomy lab in the Rangos Health Sciences Building, nearby on campus.
+SLP has laboratory space in Fisher Hall and access to the anatomy lab in the nearby Rangos Health Sciences Building.
 Our lab space is used for faculty and student research and as an adjunct to classroom learning.

 |Examples of current, ongoing laboratory research projects include: